paintparty/fireworks/README.md

 **`:non-coll-depth-1-length-limit`** `69`

-Sets the max length of a non-collection value such as a string, keyword, function name, etc. Only applies when the value is nested 1 level deep inside the result, which would be a non-associative collection such as a vector or seq.
+Sets the max length of a non-collection value such as a string, keyword, function name, etc. Only applies when the value is nested one level deep inside the result, which would be a non-associative collection such as a vector or seq.

 <br>